Ismail Chirine: Career

 Chirine assumed different public posts in Egypt.
 When Chirine returned from the United Kingdom he firstly worked for the Bank El Ahly El Masry.
 Later he became an officer in the army, where his proficiency in the English language was useful during negotiations in the 1948 Arab–Israeli War, together with Rahmani Bey who later became ambassador to Czechoslovakia.
 Chirine became colonel in the army.
 He was a member of Egypt's delegation to the 1949 Armistice Agreements in Rhodes.
 In 1948, he served as secretary of Egyptian delegation to the United Nations.
-Then he acted as aide-de-champ of King Farouk.
+Then he acted as aide-de-camp of King Farouk.
 In 1949 he served as the press officer for the cabinet.

 He was appointed Defense Minister of during the reign of King Farouk, Chirine was the last Defense Minister of Kingdom of Egypt.

 In 1940s Chirine became the first to hold the position of Vice President of Zamalek SC.